di37/bureaucracy-analyzer/README.md

 Contributions are welcome!
 If you find any issues or want to add new features, please open an issue or submit a pull request.

+Note: This README file is generated using: https://huggingface.co/spaces/yasserrmd/ReadMeForge.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.